rsek/dataforged/markdown/Oracles.md

 ## Location Themes

+Themes help you envision atmosphere, features, and encounters within an unusual, aberrant, or important location.
+You can answer questions about a place using only the tables provided for a theme, such as when delving into an **Infested** cave.
+Or you can pair a theme with other location oracles for more flavor and variety; for example, you might explore a **Haunted Grave World**, a **Ruined Derelict**, a **Sacred Precusor Vault**, or an **Inhabited Settlement**.

+Each theme on the following pages includes a set of oracles.

+  * **Feature:** Use this table to reveal a new aspect of the location.
+  * **Peril:** Use this table to help envision a complication or hazard.
+  * **Opportunity:** Use this table to help envision a beneficial encounter or event, such as when rolling a strong hit with a match in a location.

+When mixing-and-matching a theme with another set of tables, use the techniques described for an **oracle array** (page 378) to determine which oracle you will reference for that question or phase of your exploration.

 ### Theme Type

 You will typically choose a theme which supports what you know of that location’s nature.
 If you want a random theme, roll on the table above.